 Urumqi Xinjiang, China Travel Guide

 Xinjiang cuisine is heavily influenced by Uyghur and other Central Asian Turkic cultures, like Kazakh and Hui, alongside significant Han Chinese culinary traditions.
-This fusion directly results from the region's historical role as a crossroads on the Silk Road.
+This fusion directly results from the area's historical role as a crossroads on the Silk Road.

-Typically 7:00 AM to 9:00 AM.
+Generally 7:A.M.
+TO 9:00 AM.
 Often includes Nang (flatbread), milk tea, eggs, or simple noodles.

 The main meal, usually eaten between 12:00 PM and 2:00 PM.